 This trend is substantiated by analyst firm Gartner Inc., which observes that despite the economic slowdown infrastructure outsourcing (including IT) will witness bullish growth in FY '09-'10.
 As we shall soon examine, the call between in-house data center infrastructure and opting for co-located data center services involves more than just accounting jugglery.Data center outsourcing and India.org

 In India, organizations are skeptical when it comes to putting their entire IT infrastructure under another entity's control.
 Business critical applications continue to be hosted and managed internally in most large and medium Indian businesses, more so in the case of financial services companies such as banking and insurance firms that store highly sensitive personal data.
 However, the trend of outsourcing non-critical applications to third-party service providers is on the rise.

-A good case in point is Chikkamagaluru, Karnataka-based Café Coffee Day (CCD), which uses a mix
+A good case in point is Chikkamagaluru, Karnataka-based Café Coffee Day (CCD), which uses